shayquinn/Minesweeper/ReadMe.txt

 ----------------------------------------------
 I have added some solver code.
-A fetcher that stops more flags being added then there are mines, and if all mines are fanged correctly an automatic win, for blind luck cases.
+A fetcher that stops more flags being added then there are mines, and if all mines are falged correctly an autamatic win, for blind luck cases.